apollo

 • Eat fiber-rich food like whole grains, beans, lentils, berries, broccoli, peas, and bananas.

-• Avoid foods rich in calcium, grapefruit, and grapefruit juice as they might hinder the absorption of antibiotics.
+• Avoid foods rich in calcium, such as grapefruit and grapefruit juice, as they might hinder the absorption of antibiotics.

 bannner image